 Special privileges include:

-There are no membership fees and no minimum gift amounts to join the Lubofsky Society.
-The size of the gift is entirely the members’ choice and is kept confidential.
+There are no membership fees and no minimum gift amounts to join the Lubofsky Society; the size of gift is entirely your choice and kept confidential.

 How to leave a bequest in your will